Katrin Flikschuh: Books

 She published her book "Kant and Modern Political Philosophy" in 2000 (paperback edition was published in 2008).

 In this book she speaks about the relevance of Kant's political thought to major issues and problems in contemporary political philosophy.

+Athletics

+Flikschuh has a marathon personal best of 3:14:27.
+This ranks as the all-time fifth best performance for the UK Women's V60 category.